Farama-Foundation/ViZDoom/doc/DoomGame.md

 | Python | `bool is_player_dead()`  |

 Returns true if the player is dead.
-In singleplayer, player death is equivalent to the end of the episode.
+In singleplayer, the player's death is equivalent to the end of the episode.
 In multiplayer, when the player is dead [`respawnPlayer`](#respawnPlayer) method can be called.